ghc-proposals/ghc-proposals/proposals/0000-fine-grained-unused-warnings.rst

    A notable exception here is that local bindings are *not* considered indirectly unused just because the top-level binding they are defined in is unused.
 They are only considered indirectly unused if they are unused within the scope of the top-level definition.
 This is to avoid generating a lot of unhelpful warnings in these cases.

-3. **Recursive and Mutual Recursive Bindings**
+3. **Recursive and Mutual Recursive Bindings**: From point 1. we can infer that:
-    - If a binding is used only recursively, it is treated as unused.
+    - If a binding is used only recursively, it is directly unused.
-    - For mutually recursive bindings, if none of the bindings in the group are used outside their mutual recursion, each binding in the group is considered indirectly unused.
+    - For mutually recursive bindings, if none of the bindings in the group are used outside their mutual recursion, each binding in the group is directly unused.
 The warning for each binding will list the other bindings in the group it is directly involved with, e.g.

     ::